5 Sharing Teaching Practice

 • Personal websites can work but have limitations.
 They do not generate DOIs (which matters for citation and tracking), and may not provide usage analytics.

-DOIs matter because they make your resources citable and trackable.
-If someone uses your resource in a publication or training materials, a DOI makes proper citation straightforward.
-It also helps you track where your resources are being referenced.
+DOIs matter because they make your resources citable.
+If someone uses your resource in a publication or training materials, a DOI makes proper citation straightforward and lets you track where your work is being used.

 5.2.4 How to share OER on LinkedIn

-When sharing an OER, include what it is (specifically—“lecture slides” is too vague, “a set of 12 lecture slide decks covering introductory research methods in psychology” is specific enough to evaluate), who it is for, how to access it, the licence, and any context or guidance on how you use it.
+When sharing an OER, include what it is (and be specific: “lecture slides” is too vague, “a set of 12 lecture slide decks covering introductory research methods in psychology” is specific enough to evaluate), who it is for, how to access it, the licence, and any context or guidance on how you use it.